d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 In :numref:`fig_seq2seq`,
 the special "&lt;eos&gt;" token marks the end of the sequence.
-The model can stop making predictions once this token is generated.
+Our model can stop making predictions once this token is generated.
-At the initial time step of the RNN decoder, there are two special design decisions.
+At the initial time step of the RNN decoder, there are two special design decisions to be aware of:
-First, the special beginning-of-sequence "&lt;bos&gt;" token is an input.
+First, we begin every input with a special beginning-of-sequence "&lt;bos&gt;" token.
-Second,
-the final hidden state of the RNN encoder is used to initiate the hidden state of the decoder.
+Second, we use the final hidden state of the RNN to initiate the hidden state of the decoder.
-In designs such as :cite:`Sutskever.Vinyals.Le.2014`, this is exactly how the encoded input sequence information is fed into the decoder for generating the output (target) sequence.
+This follows the original seq2seq breakthroughs in :cite:`Sutskever.Vinyals.Le.2014`,
-In some other designs such as :cite:`Cho.Van-Merrienboer.Gulcehre.ea.2014`, the final hidden state of the encoder is also fed into the decoder as part of the inputs at every time step as shown in :numref:`fig_seq2seq`.
+In some other designs, such as :cite:`Cho.Van-Merrienboer.Gulcehre.ea.2014`, the final hidden state of the encoder is fed into the decoder not only at the first decoding step but at every single decoding time step (see :numref:`fig_seq2seq`).

 ## Teacher Forcing

-While the encoder input
-is just tokens from the source sequence, the decoder input and output are not so straightforward in encoder-decoder training.
+While running the encoder on the input sequence is relatively straightforward, how to handle the input and output of the decoder requires more care.
-A common approach is *teacher forcing*, where the original target sequence (token labels) is fed into the decoder as input.
+The most common approach is sometimes called *teacher forcing*.
+Here, the original target sequence (token labels) is fed into the decoder as input.
 More concretely,
-the special beginning-of-sequence token and the original target sequence excluding the final token are concatenated as input to the decoder, while the decoder output (labels for training) is the original target sequence, shifted by one token:
+the special beginning-of-sequence token and the original target sequence, excluding the final token, are concatenated as input to the decoder, while the decoder output (labels for training) is the original target sequence, shifted by one token: